ngagesdk/ngage-toolchain/README.md

 - This project is licensed under the "The MIT License".
 See the file [LICENSE.md](LICENSE.md) for details.

+- The SDK itself is from Nokia and various third-party sources.
+  These components are not subject to the terms of "The MIT License".

 - The [N-Gage SDK logo](media/) by [Dan Whelan](https://danwhelan.ie) is
   licensed under a Creative Commons [Attribution-ShareAlike 4.0